Selecting Rail Fittings

 - Remove stain spots as soon as possible with a brass, silver or chrome cleaner

-TIP: Apply silicone sealant or 3M 5200 to the screw threads when you’re securing fittings to the deck of the boat.
+TIP: Apply polyurethane or polysulfide caulk to the screw threads when you’re securing fittings to the deck of the boat.
 This will help seal the holes.
 Once all the tubing and fittings have been installed, back out the setscrews and apply Loc-Tite to all setscrews and re-tighten to prevent them from loosening in rough waters.